 In 2014, the Peruvian Space Agency CONIDA selected Airbus as the sole prime contractor for the PerúSAT-1 Earth observation satellite programme following a government-to-government agreement between Peruvian and French authorities.
 As the contract included an in-orbit delivery of its first satellite, Airbus contracted Arianespace to launch PerúSAT-1 on a Vega launcher from Kourou in French Guiana, which placed the satellite in its sun-synchronous polar orbit approximately 700 km above the Earth.

 PerúSAT-1 is based on Airbus Defence and Space's AstroBus-S platform: the latest generation of high-end satellites designed for a 10-year lifetime.

 It observes the Earth through the very-high-resolution optical NAOMI imager, designed and developed by Airbus Defence and Space.
 This silicon carbide optical instrument provides imagery in high or very-high resolution; in PerúSAT-1’s case 70 centimeters.

-Further, the Peruvian Earth observation satellite system also comprises a ground control segment, an image reception and processing center as well as a privileged access to Airbus's own Earth observation satellite constellation since day one of the contract.
+Further, the Peruvian Earth observation satellite system also comprises a ground control segment, an image reception and processing centre as well as a privileged access to Airbus's own Earth observation satellite constellation since day one of the contract.